-- Upon delivery of an annual confirmation statement.
+- upon delivery of an annual confirmation statement

-- The allotment (issue) of more shares.
+- the allotment (issue) of more shares

-- The creation of a new share class.
+- the creation of a new share class

-- Alteration of rights of a particular class.
+- alteration of rights of a particular class

-- A reduction of issued capital.
+- a reduction of the issued capital

-- Redemption of redeemable shares.
+- redemption of redeemable shares

-- Re-denomination of capital.
+- re-denomination of capital

-- The consolidation or sub-division of shares.
+- the consolidation or sub-division of company shares

-- An unlimited company being incorporated as a limited company.
+- an unlimited company being incorporated as a limited company

-- The cancellation of shares when a company purchases its own shares.
+- the cancellation of shares when a company purchases its own shares

-Bespoke particulars must be drawn up by a company that issues any class other than ordinary.
+Bespoke particulars must be drawn up by a company that issues any class of share other than ordinary.
 The rights attached to each class will therefore vary.
 Members must collectively agree on the prescribed particulars to attach to each class, or to different shares of a particular class.

 What voting rights are attached to ordinary shares?

 In addition to voting rights, ordinary shares usually carry equal dividend rights (the right to a portion of profits) and equal capital rights (the right to a portion of surplus capital if/when the business is wound up).
-This means each member will be entitled to an equal distribution of profits and surplus capital in relation to their percentage of ownership.
+This means that each member will be entitled to an equal distribution of profits and surplus capital in relation to their percentage of ownership.

 Can I issue shares without voting rights?

 The most common classes without voting rights are ‘non-voting ordinary’ and ‘preference’.
 These two classes are often issued to members who take less financial risk in the company.

 What is a statement of capital?

 A statement of capital is a document that provides a snapshot of information about the issued shares in a company at a given time.
-A statement of capital must be completed when a private limited company is incorporated at Companies House and when confirmation statements are filed but this is automatically done for you if these documents are filed online.
+A statement of capital must be completed when a private limited company is incorporated at Companies House and when confirmation statements are filed, but this is automatically done for you if these documents are filed online.

-- Reduction of capital resulting from re-denomination.
+- reduction of capital resulting from re-denomination

-- Notice of consolidation, sub-division, redemption, or re-conversion of stock into shares.
+- notice of consolidation, sub-division, redemption, or re-conversion of stock into shares

-- Cancellation of re-purchased shares.
+- cancellation of re-purchased shares

-- Prescribed particulars of rights (voting rights, dividend rights, capital rights, option to redeem).
+- prescribed particulars of rights (voting rights, dividend rights, capital rights, option to redeem)

-- Total number of issued shares of that class.
+- total number of issued shares of that class

-- Aggregate nominal value of that class.
+- the aggregate nominal value of that class

-- The amount paid or due to be paid on each unit.
+- the amount paid or due to be paid on each unit

 Keeping a record of company shareholdings